Khalsa bole: Origin

-Some claim it was invented by Banda Singh Bahadur, the early 18th century Sikh general and martyr.
-Sikh scholar, Piara Singh Padam, claims it originated earlier in the 17th century, during the time of the Sikh gurus.
+Some claim it was invented by Banda Singh Bahadur, the early 18th century Sikh general and martyr. particularly within the 50-year period following a Mughal edict on 10 December 1710.
 The dialect developed during the period of intense persecution of the Sikhs by the Mughal and Durrani empires in the 18th century.
 During that period, Sikhs vacated for the mountains, jungles, and deserts to escape the genocidal policies enacted against them.

 "Guru Gobind Singh would rename some of the smaller or weaker Singhs in the ranks of the Khalsa Army.
 He would bestow them with lofty titles such as ‘Dharti-Hallaa Singh' (literally, the Earth-shaker).
 This would not only send fear and doubt deep within the ranks of the enemy soldiers, but encouraged the Singhs in the Khalsa Army to fight heroically with courage and confidence and honour the names given to them by the Guru."